Buster Edwards

-Ronald Christopher "Buster" Edwards (27 January 1931 – 28 November 1994) was a British criminal who was a member of the gang that committed the Great Train Robbery.
+Ronald Christopher "Buster" Edwards (27 January 1931 – 28 November 1994) was a British criminal who was a member of the gang that committed the 1963 Great Train Robbery.
 He had also been a boxer, and owned a nightclub and a flower shop.

-Early and private life
+Early life

 Edwards was born in Lambeth, the son of a barman.
 After leaving school, he worked in a sausage factory, where he began his criminal career by stealing meat to sell on the post-war black market.
-During his National Service in the RAF, he was detained for stealing cigarettes.
+During his national service in the RAF, he was detained for stealing cigarettes.
 When he returned to south London, he ran a drinking club and became a professional criminal.